2020 / Silent Beat Records

 Review by Kathy Parsons

 Fiori 1 is the first in a two-part series by pianist/composer Milana Zilnik.
-Commissioned by the German label, Silent Beat Records, Fiori 2 will be released on August 28, 2020.
+Commissioned by the German label, Silent Beat Records, Fiori 2 is now available as well.
 Milana’s first album on the label was Spettro, released near the end of 2019.
 Spettro is a collection of fifteen solo piano improvisations, each named for a different color.
 Both of the Fiori albums feature twelve piano solos inspired by a variety of flowers, and the tracks are placed in alphabetical order.
 This is the twelfth album of Milana’s that I’ve reviewed since 2013, and I really admire that she keeps taking her music in new directions - often at the suggestion of her producer husband, who has never steered her wrong (or, if he has, they have never released the results!).
 The album has had more than 4 million streams across multiple platforms since the release of the first single in March of this year, so it is obviously reaching a lot of happy ears!

 As it was on Spettro, the piano sound on the two Fiori albums is “Noire” from Native Instruments.
 The tone is slightly muted, but some of the notes have a beautiful, sparkling brightness and some are more luminous - a perfect way to describe the beauty, softness and grace of a variety of flowers!